ShortlistShortlistedRemoved from shortlist 83

 Features

-To help you monitor the FG11050PBE's status and activity, its control panel is equipped with a digital data center, giving you information on the lifetime run hours.
+To help you monitor the FG11050PBECO's status and activity, its control panel is equipped with a digital data center, giving you information on the lifetime run hours.

-The following charts are provided to give you an idea of how some of the key specs of the Ford FG11050PBE compare to generators of similar power (between 8500 and 9500 W).
+The following charts are provided to give you an idea of how some of the key specs of the Ford FG11050PBECO compare to dual fuel generators of similar power (between 8500 and 9500 W).

-- Regarding its weight, the Ford FG11050PBE only weighs in at 211 pounds, which means it's one of the lighter generators in the 8500-9500 rated wattage range.
-If weight matters to you, one of the champions in this power range is the Rainier R12000DF with only 196 pounds.
+- Regarding its weight, the Ford FG11050PBECO only weighs in at 209 pounds, which means it's one of the lighter dual fuel generators in the 8500-9500 rated wattage range.
+If weight is an important consideration for you, the Westinghouse iGen11000DFc stands out as one of the top contenders in this power category, with a dry weight of 187.4 pounds.

 Price comparison

-As you can see from this interactive chart, when compared to other 8500-9500W generators, the Ford FG11050PBE is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 8500-9500W dual fuel generators, the Ford FG11050PBECO is on the average side of the price range.

 The bottom line